 Jean Faucett / Shutterstock.com

-Payday loans (or “cash advances”) are small, high-interest loans repaid from your paycheck.
-Typically you borrow $500 or less.
+Payday loans are generally small, high-interest loans repaid from your paycheck.

-Payday loans can get borrowers into deep trouble.
-“If you roll over the loan multiple times it’s possible to pay several hundred dollars in fees and still owe the amount you borrowed,” says the CFPB, in a warning about rollovers.
-Some states ban rollovers.
+“If you roll over the loan multiple times, it’s possible to pay several hundred dollars in fees and still owe the amount you borrowed.”

 dcwcreations / Shutterstock.com

-With these short-term, high-cost loans, you hand over the title to your car, truck, motorcycle or other vehicle and pay a fee, sometimes up to 25 percent of the loan (or $25 in fees for every $100 you borrow).
-For example, if you borrow $1,000 for 30 days at 25 percent, you’d owe $1,250 at the end of the month, or $250 in costs.
-A 300 percent APR is not uncommon for a car-title loan.
+With these short-term, high-cost loans for small amounts, you hand over the title to your vehicle and pay a fee of up to 25 percent, according to the Federal Trade Commission.
+For example, if you borrow $1,000 for 30 days at 25 percent, you’d owe a total of $1,250 in a month, including $250 in costs.

 Valiik30 / Shutterstock.com

-“Buy here pay here” is used to describe car dealers that charge high-interest loans to borrowers who can’t qualify for regular car loans.
+So-called “buy here pay here” auto dealerships offer loans to borrowers who can’t qualify for regular car loans.
 “Bad credit?
 You can still get a car,” an ad might say.

 0tvalo / Shutterstock.com